RTEYL/RTEYL.github.io/_posts/2020-11-30-custom_admin_panel_with_react_and_react-bootstrap.markdown

       </>
 ```

-> Note: I pass items as props in the container to update the redux store on edit or delete whereas I'm not storing all the users from the Api in the store so I wont need to update the redux store as well.
+> Note: I pass items as props in the container to update the redux store on edit or delete whereas I'm not storing all the users from the Api in the store so I wont need to update the redux store for users as well.

 Now to the admin container....

-I use react-bootstraps Tabs component to separate Items and Users list as well as create a nice style and UI as well as some create_new buttons that link to their respective routes.
+I use react-bootstraps Tabs component to separate Items and Users list and create a nice UI.
+I also added some create_new buttons that link to their respective routes.

 ```jsx
 import React from "react";